kolemare/CNN-CPP/README.md

   - --output_dir: Specifies the directory where plots will be saved (default is plots).

     > **Note:**
-    > To summarize invoke plot => If no relative path to the output `csv` is specified during model creation just use
+    > To summarize invoke plot => If no relative path to the output **csv** is specified during model creation just use
-    > `invoke plot` without arguments.
-Best time to use this is when model finishes learning, although it can be invoked
+    > **invoke plot** without arguments.
+Best time to use this is when model finishes learning, although it can be
-    > in separate terminal after epochs or during epochs, if early plots are necessary.
+    > invoked in separate terminal after epochs or during epochs, if early plots are necessary.

+- <code style="color: teal;">invoke doxygen</code> Generates the framework's documentation and compiles it into a PDF.

 ### Creating a Model

-Instead of providing a detailed step-by-step guide on how to create a model from scratch, this framework offers a collection of 10 pre-built models located in the `wmodels` directory.
-Among these, the model named `example` serves as a comprehensive guide, containing annotated steps that illustrate the process of building a model using this framework.
+Instead of providing a detailed step-by-step guide on how to create a model from scratch, this framework offers a collection of 10 pre-built models located in the **wmodels** directory.
+Among these, the model named `cnn_example` serves as a comprehensive guide, containing annotated steps that illustrate the process of building a model using this framework.

 This approach allows you to explore practical examples directly, making it easier to understand the intricacies of model creation.
 For those looking to see these models in action, some of them are utilized in the Results section.
 Feel free to train them yourself or experiment with new models.

-Also not to forget, you can rewrite existing models with your own desired architecture, or even create a new `.hpp` file containing a new model in `wmodels`.
-If new `.hpp` model is created, just include it in `main.cpp` and call the newly created function in main, commenting calls to other model functions.
+Also not to forget, you can rewrite existing models with your own desired architecture, or even create a new **.hpp** file containing a new model in **wmodels**.
+If new **.hpp** model is created, just include it in **main.cpp** and call the newly created function in main, commenting calls to other model functions.

 ### Datasets